Opryland USA: Shuttering and demolition

-Nashville's climate, with frequent winter cold, made year-round operation nearly impossible; seasons were restricted to weekends in the late fall and early spring expanding to daily in the summer.
+Nashville's cold winter climate made year-round operation nearly impossible; seasons were restricted to weekends in the late fall and early spring expanding to daily in the summer.
 Seasonal workers became hard to find because of the Nashville area's booming economy beginning in the 1980s, and Gaylord found itself with a labor shortage.
 Also, attendance plateaued through the first half of the 1990s.

 In 1997, Gaylord Entertainment CEO E.W.
 "Bud" Wendell retired.
 Wendell was a holdover from previous WSM, Inc. management, and he had been involved in Opryland management from the beginning.
 Wendell was replaced by Gaylord's Chief Financial Officer, Terry London.
 Unlike Wendell or Ed Gaylord, London had no sentimental ties to the facility or to the other Gaylord country-music properties.
 One of London's first acts as CEO refocused the company on its core hospitality businesses.
 London came to the conclusion that Opryland Themepark would not deliver the desired rate of return.
 He and his team decided the amusement park should be replaced by a property usable year-round, rather than being closed for several months of the year (despite the next-door Opry holding weekend shows year-round).

 Rumors began to surface during the summer of 1997 that Gaylord was considering selling or demolishing the theme park.
 The decision to close the park and replace it with a shopping mall named Opry Mills was made public that November, about a week after the end of the park's regular season.